 Venice in the Middle Ages and Early Renaissance:

 • San Servolo Insane Asylum Museum

-• A Lazaretto (quarantine islands for sufferers of the Black Death and Leprosy)
+• Lazaretto Nuovo (quarantine islands for sufferers of the Black Death and Leprosy)

 • Il Redentore (festival to celebrate the end of the Black Death in the fourteenth century)

 • Padua Museum of the History of Medicine, Pathology, and Vesalius’s Anatomical Theater

 • Relics of St. Anthony in St. Anthony’s Cathedral